Do I Qualify For Bankruptcy?

 you have ceased making your payments as they generally come due; or

-your assets, if liquidated, would not provide sufficient funds to fully pay all of your debts.
+your assets, if liquidated, would not provide sufficient funds to pay all of your debts in full.

-Basically, if you owe at least $1,000, are unable to keep up with your monthly debt payments and do not have assets such as vehicles, house, or investments that you can sell to pay your debts in full, then you can choose to file personal bankruptcy.
-It is your choice whether or not to voluntarily put yourself into bankruptcy and no one can stop you.
+If you owe at least $1,000 and are not able to pay your monthly debt payments and do not have any assets, such as vehicles, real estate, or investments that you can sell to pay your debts, you can choose to file personal bankruptcy.
+It is your choice whether to put yourself into bankruptcy voluntarily, and no one can stop you.

-As you can probably imagine, many consumers meet this definition but that does not mean they have to file for personal bankruptcy.
-There may be other options available such as debt settlement or consumer proposal so it’s best to meet with a Licensed Insolvency Trustee to help you review your options if you are struggling with debt.
+As you can probably imagine, many consumers meet this definition, but that does not mean they have to file for personal bankruptcy.
+There are other options available, such as debt settlement or consumer proposal, so it’s best to meet with a Licensed Insolvency Trustee to help you review your options if you are struggling with debt.